BrightCanopy/startup-tools/README.md

 # Startup Tools

+## Everything you need build, measure and learn, so your idea can thrive and grow.

 This is a curated list of products and services specifically useful to startups and bootstrappers.

 This is a replacement for the "Cool Tools" folder in my browser bookmarks.
 I'll continue to migrate things in.
 Eventually this should be a long list.
 What other information should we be tracking for each?
 I'm hoping with collaboration, I'll learn of many I've never heard of before.